 What is their view on the virtual crypto-currency Bitcoin?
 Well, all three have been relatively silent on the topic of digital currencies, but with a number of the world’s major banks starting to make public their interest in the technology and functionality of Bitcoin, it’s no surprise that Visa, MasterCard, and American Express have also dipped their toes into the water.
 This might be old news but with a significant long term impact.

 MasterCard has invested in the Digital Currency Group.
-This is MasterCard’s first investment in any kind of digital currency business, and they have publicly stated that they are particularly interested in the technologies in the digital currency and Blockchain spaces.
-MasterCard are publicly emphasizing their need for safety and certainty regarding currency transactions, stating that they want to help create a level playing field for how digital currency is approached, regulated, and monitored.
+This was MasterCard’s first investment in any digital currency business, and they have publicly stated that they are particularly interested in the technologies in the digital currency and Blockchain spaces.
+MasterCard is publicly emphasizing their need for safety and certainty regarding currency transactions, stating that they want to help create a level playing field for how digital currency is approached, regulated, and monitored.

 American Express was founded in 1850 and is best known for its credit card, charge card, and traveller’s cheque businesses.
 American Express transactions account for around 25% of the total value of credit card transactions in the United States.
 As well as the day-to-day business, American Express has built huge value in its brand, and it is regularly ranked as one of the most admired companies in the world.